etgins/weapon_detection_with_transfer_learning/README.md

  [1 0.521 0.449 0.647 0.601]
  [1 0.618 0.297 0.116 0.081]

-Each file includes the class number of the detect object (0 - pistol, 1 - knife) and 4 points (normalized) indicating the object bounding box.
+Each file includes the class number of the detected object (0 - pistol, 1 - knife) and 4 points (normalized) indicating the object's bounding box.

 ## Model
 <p align="center">